kwchurch/RAG/README.md

 The summary above can be retrieved with <a href="http://34.204.188.58//cgi-bin/lookup_paper?id=ACL:C98-2122&fields=title,tldr">this</a>.
 The Semantic Scholar description of this paper can be found <a href="https://www.semanticscholar.org/paper/Automatic-Retrieval-and-Clustering-of-Similar-Words-Lin/11157109b8f3a098c5c3f801ba9acbffd2aa49b1">here</a>, and the ACL Anthology description of this paper can be found <a href="https://aclanthology.org/P98-2127/">here</a>.

+It may be useful to compare RAG summaries with older technologies such as spacy.

 <h2>Creating Your Own API</h2>